Elementary In-Class Services

 How do teachers provide instruction for all students?

 Teachers plan and facilitate lessons using grade-level curriculum.
 Analysis of pre-assessment and formative assessment data is critical.
-Analysis of this data will guide a teacher’s instructional plan for all students, including those qualified as Highly Capable.
+Analysis of this data will guide a teacher’s instructional plan for all students, including those who qualify for highly capable services.

 At any time, professional judgment can be used to access and/or construct lessons or materials to meet the needs of a diverse learning community.
 Resources available to support the work of teachers serving Highly Capable students within the In-Class Model include: